martin-magakian/Amazing-Cloud-Search/README.md

 Improuve Amazing Cloud Search !
 =========

-Feel free to do fork this code and improuve it.
-(CF: Licene MIT)
+Feel free to fork and improuve it.
+(CF: License MIT)

 How to use
 ---------
 First you need a Amazon cloud search instance and it URL (We will call it a key) It should look like : yourDomainName-xxxxxxxxxxxxx.us-east-1.cloudsearch.amazonaws.com

-This exemple can be use with IMDB default index that you can select when creating your cloud search.
+> This exemple can be use with IMDB default index that you can select when creating your Cloud Search.

 It index movies who implement SearchDocument (just an ID):

 	public class Movie : SearchDocument